petkaantonov/bluebird/docs/docs/api/promise.bind.md

 });
 ```

-Also see this [http://stackoverflow.com/a/24412873/191693](Stackoverflow answer) as an additional example.
+Also see this [Stackoverflow answer](http://stackoverflow.com/a/24412873/191693) as an additional example.

 <hr>